Skip to main content

 The legal solution that the Israeli legislature has established to address this very common situation is to register a “cautionary note” in the Tabu by stipulating in Section 26 of the Israeli Real Estate law.

-Therefore, when another potential buyer visits the Israeli Tabu to write a new cautionary note, he may discover that the asset has already been sold.
 The mortgage is also recorded as a cautionary note to alert others of potential buyers.
 It should be noted that only a person who holds a written agreement granting the transfer of the rights by the holder of the proprietary rights is allowed to register a cautionary note.

 What Should You Do Before Buying Real Estate in Israel?

-Before buying real estate, apartment, property, land, or any asset in Israel, the potential buyer is strongly recommended to issue a Tabu deed (title) and fully due diligence before any negotiations to ensure that there are no particular complexities that can interfere with or prevent the deal from consummating.
+Before buying real estate, apartment, property, land, or any asset in Israel, the potential buyer is strongly recommended to issue a Tabu deed (title) and fully due diligence before any negotiations to ensure that there are no complexities that can interfere with or prevent the deal from consummating.
 Even a seller of real property in Israel is strongly advised to issue a Tabu deed to ensure that the proprietary rights are listed in the seller’s name legally to avoid any interference that will obstruct the deal.

 Contact Aharoni Law Firm For A Complimentary Consultation